HQU-gxy/Shitty-PerfMon/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# How to use
+This project uses Windows native APIs to get the performance data, so it can only run on Windows.